yegor256/xembly/README.md

 ).xml();
 ```

 This code won't throw an exception.
-Method `Xembler.escape()` will
+The `Xembler.escape()` method will
-conver "\u00" to "\\u0000".
+convert "\u00" to "\\u0000".
 It is recommended to use this method
 everywhere, if you are not sure about the quality of the content.

 ## Shaded Xembly JAR With Dependencies